Wellposedness, exponential ergodicity and numerical approximation of fully super-linear McKean--Vlasov SDEs and associated particle systems: Introduction

 The \textit{third main contribution} of this work is a numerical method to approximate \eqref{Eq:General MVSDE}-\eqref{Eq:General MVSDE shape of v} over $[0,T]$ via its interacting particle system.
 Most of our theoretical results are only proven for the finite time case, but we successfully apply the scheme for the long-term simulation of a particle system as well.
 There are presently many studies for numerical methods allowing super-linear spatial growth of drifts (and diffusions): Euler type methods, e.g., taming \cite{reis2018simulation}, time-adaptive \cite{reisinger2020adaptive}, semi-implicit methods \cite{2021SSM}, projection methods \cite{belomestny2018projected}; Milstein type methods e.g., \cite{kumar2020explicit,neelima2020wellposedness,bao2021first,bao2020milstein} with some allowing super-linear $\sigma$ in space.
 There are variations on the assumptions, but \textit{all} these contributions require drifts and diffusions to be globally Lipschitz continuous in measure (with respect to the Wasserstein distance with quadratic cost).
 Two recent contributions \cite{li2022strong,Mezerdi2021Caratheodory} allow for weaker continuity conditions than Lipschitz for the coefficients but require a linear growth in space and measure.
 Only \cite{chen2022SuperMeasure} allows for general super-linear growth in $f,u$ but still limits $\hs$ to satisfy Lipschitz assumptions -- we detail below the differences between \cite{chen2022SuperMeasure} and this manuscript in more detail.
+Lastly, we mention the recent work \cite{chen2024improved} proposing a non-Markovian type Euler scheme for infinite time horizon with a weak error rate of 1.5 for a class of (Langevin) MV-SDE with constant diffusion coefficients.